Evangelical Lutheran Church in Bavaria

-The Evangelical Lutheran Church in Bavaria (Evangelisch-Lutherische Kirche in Bayern) is a Lutheran member church of the Evangelical Church in Germany in the German state of Bavaria.
+The Evangelical Lutheran Church in Bavaria (Evangelisch-Lutherische Kirche in Bayern) is a Lutheran member church of the Protestant Church in Germany in the German state of Bavaria.

 The seat of the church is in Munich.
 The Landesbischof (bishop) of the church is Heinrich Bedford-Strohm.
 There are six regional bishops (Regionalbischöfe).
 The Evangelical Lutheran Church in Bavaria is one of 20 Lutheran, United Protestant and Reformed churches of the EKD.
 The church has 2,252,159 members (2020) in 1,540 parishes.
 The Evangelical Lutheran Church in Bavaria is a member church of the United Evangelical Lutheran Church of Germany, the Community of Protestant Churches in Europe and of the Lutheran World Federation.
 The Church runs a conference venue at Tutzing called Evangelische Akademie Tutzing.
 The most prominent churches of the Evangelical Lutheran Church in Bavaria are St. Matthäus Church in Munich and St. Lorenz Church in Nuremberg where new state bishops get inaugurated.
 Munich is predominantly Catholic, whereas Nuremberg is a Lutheran stronghold.